 - Cementitious waterproofing

-Typical Applications Requiring Sealants
+Typical Applications that Require Sealants

-Signs Of Sealant Failure
+Signs of a Sealant Failure

-- Cohesion or internal integrity of the sealant
+- Cohesion/internal integrity of your sealant

 Improper Sealant Installation